 8: Use Naver or Kakao map apps to help you get around, but use Google Maps for restaurants and cafes.
 For some reason, Korean map apps only show me western food options, but Google covers them all.

-FAQs About 1 Week On Jeju Island In Winter
+1 Week On Jeju Island In Winter FAQs

 Finally, here’s a few FAQs about spending 1 week on Jeju Island in winter, in case the above information didn’t cover enough for you.